Expansion for the critical point of site percolation: the first three terms: Detailed analysis of the first three lace-expansion coefficients

 Similarly, there are at most $\Omega(\Omega-2)$ points $x$ with $|x|=3, \|x\|_\infty=2$, and any such point is contained in exactly one origin-including cycle of length $6$.
 Hence, this contributes at most $\Omega^2 p_c^4 = \omtwo$ as well.

 Let now $|x|=3, \|x\|_\infty=1$.
 There are $\tfrac 16\Omega(\Omega-2)(\Omega-4)$ such points.
 Such a point spans a ($3$-dimensional) cube with the origin, in which two internally disjoint paths of respective length $3$, making up the sought-after $6$-cycle, have to be occupied.
 There are $9$ such cycles.
-By inclusion-exclusion, \eqq{ \sum_{|x|=3, \|x\|_\infty=1} \p (\orig \lcyc{= 6} x) } Lastly, consider one of the $\tfrac 12\Omega(\Omega-2)$ points $x=v_1+v_2$ with $|x|=2, \|x\|_\infty=1$, and $|v_i|=1$.
+By inclusion-exclusion, \eqq{ \sum_{|x|=3, \|x\|_\infty=1} \p (\orig \lcyc{= 6} x) } (for the lower bound, we sum the probabilities for the 9 cycles to be occupied and substract the probability that at least two of them are occupied at the same time).
+Lastly, consider one of the $\tfrac 12\Omega(\Omega-2)$ points $x=v_1+v_2$ with $|x|=2, \|x\|_\infty=1$, and $|v_i|=1$.
 Note that there are precisely two paths of length $2$ from $\orig$ to $x$, namely the ones using $v_i$.
 To produce a relevant contribution to $\{\orig \lcyc{= 6} x\}$, we claim that exactly one of the two vertices must be vacant and the other occupied.
 Indeed, if both are occupied, then there is a $4$-cycle containing $\orig$ and $x$.
 If both are vacant, then the shortest possible cycle containing $\orig$ and $x$ is of length $8$.

 We assume $v_1$ to be occupied and $v_2$ to be vacant (the reverse gives the same contribution by symmetry, and we respect it with a factor of $2$).
 It remains to count the number of paths of length $4$ from $\orig$ to $x$ that avoid $v_1$ and $v_2$.
 Avoiding $\pm v_i$ gives $\Omega-4$ options for the first step.
 There are two options for the second step (namely, to a neighbor of $v_1$ or $v_2$).
 Steps $3$ and $4$ are now fixed: Out of the two shortest paths to $x$, one is via $v_i$, and is not an option.
 In conclusion, the probability that there is a $\orig$-$x$-path of length $4$ traversing some fixed neighbor of $\orig$ (which is not $\pm v_i$) first is $p_c^2 (2p_c-p_c^2)$.
 This gives \eqq{ \sum_{|x|=2, \|x\|_\infty=1} \p (\orig \lcyc{= 6} x) .} Summing up~\eqref{eq:exp:Pi0_4cycles},~\eqref{eq:exp:Pi0_6cycles_cubes}, and~\eqref{eq:exp:Pi0_6cycles_remaining} finishes the proof. \end{proof}